baileygroup-vt/pyIDL/README.md

 # pyIDL
 ## IDL to Python converter.
 Currently supports a command line interface.
+## Author: Gaeron Friedrichs

+### Usage Overview:
+		This program should be used as a tool to jump-start the translation process for projects and files that are written in IDL.
+It handles a lot of mundane conversions such as replacing comment types, for loop styles, primitive whitespace conversion, and math and logical operators.

 ### File Conversion:
 	Single File Run
 	 		pyIDL.py -f <filename>
 	 		pyIDL.py --singlefile <filename>